 These consist of debt securities issued by agencies and instrumentalities of the United States government, including the various types of instruments currently outstanding or which may be offered in the future.
-Agencies include, among others, the Federal Housing Administration, government National Mortgage Association ("GNMA"), Farmer's Home Administration, Export-Import Bank of the United States, Maritime Administration, and General Services Administration.
-Instrumentalities include, for example, each of the Federal Home Loan Banks, the National Bank for Cooperatives, the Federal Home Loan Mortgage Corporation ("FHLMC"), the Farm Credit Banks, the Federal National Mortgage Association ("FNMA"), and the United States Postal Service.
-These securities are either: (i) backed by the full faith and credit of the United States government (e.g., United States Treasury Bills): (ii) guaranteed by the United States Treasury (e.g., GNMA mortgagebacked securities); (iii) supported by the issuing agency's or instrumentality's right to borrow from the United States Treasury (e.g., FNMA Discount Notes); or (iv) supported only by the issuing agency's or instrumentality's own credit (e.g., Tennessee Valley Association).
-On September 7, 2008, the U.S. Treasury Department and the Federal Housing Finance Authority (the "FHFA") announced that FNMA and FHLMC had been placed into conservatorship, a statutory process designed to stabilize a troubled institution with the objective of returning the entity to normal business operations.
-The U.S. Treasury Department and the FHFA at the same time established a secured lending facility and a Secured Stock Purchase Agreement with both FNMA and FHLMC to ensure that each entity had the ability to fulfill its financial obligations which was available until December 2012.
-The U.S. Treasury also initiated a temporary program to purchase residential mortgage-backed securities issued by FNMA and FHLMC, which also expired on December 31, 2009.
-The U.S. Treasury continues to hold a portfolio of mortgagebacked securities purchased through the facility.
-On June 16, 2010, the FHFA ordered FNMA's and FHLMC's stock de-listed from the NYSE after the price of common stock in FNMA fell below the NYSE minimum average closing price of \$1 for more than 30 days.
+Agencies include, among others, the Federal Housing Administration, Government National Mortgage Association ("GNMA" also known as "Freddie Mac"), Farmer's Home Administration, Export-Import Bank of the United States, Maritime Administration, and General Services Administration.
+Instrumentalities include, for example, each of the Federal Home Loan Banks, the National Bank for Cooperatives, the Federal Home Loan Mortgage Corporation ("FHLMC"), the Farm Credit Banks, the Federal Home Loan Mortgage Association ("FNMA" also known as "Fannie Mae"), and the United States Postal Service.
+These securities are either: (i) backed by the full faith and credit of the United States government (e.g., United States Treasury Bills); (ii) guaranteed by the United States Treasury (e.g., GNMA mortgage-backed securities); (iii) supported by the issuing agency's or instrumentality's right to borrow from the United States Treasury (e.g., FNMA Discount Notes); or (iv) supported only by the issuing agency's or instrumentality's right to borrow from the United States Treasury (e.g., Tennessee Valley Association).